 Creating a marker

 We’re not talking about a drawing instrument here.
-In apparel pattern making, a marker is the term for the layout of a pattern for cutting.
+In apparel pattern making, the marker is a term for the layout of a pattern for cutting.
 Within a marker, you want the pieces aligned along the grainline, you want a small buffer of space between pieces to ensure that one piece doesn’t end up over cut into another, and you want to do the best you can to optimize how the pieces are laid together for the best material yield and lowest material waste possible.
-I like to think of marker making as the ultimate game of grown up Tetris.
+I like to think of marker making as the ultimate game of grown-up Tetris.
 The better you stack the pieces, the lower your cost and the lower your material waste.

 You can see in the marker here, that we’re only utilizing about 77% of our fabric, with the rest going to waste.

-However, by rearranging the pieces in a more optimal layout, we can increase our usage to nearly 85%, saving money on fabric cost and keeping more of our fabric out of landfills.
+However, by rearranging the pieces in a more optimal layout, we can increase our usage to nearly 85%, saving money on fabric costs and keeping more of our fabric out of landfills.